Farah by Post, United Kingdom25 April,2016

 Opinion by Richard Baird.

 Farah is a men’s fashion brand with a seasonal catalogue of shirts, polo shirts, knitwear, jackets, footwear, bags and accessories available online and from high street and department store premises in the United Kingdom.
-Following two years of collaboration, London based graphic design studio Post were commissioned by Farah to refresh its visual identity, from labelling, retail concept, internal communications and art direction, to stationery, business cards, brand book and signage.
+Following two years of collaboration, London based graphic design studio Post were commissioned by Farah to refresh its visual identity, from tags, retail concept, internal communications and art direction, to stationery, business cards, brand book and signage.

 Farah’s new visual identity communicates its move away from its original retro-inspiration towards one of modernity through a distinctly reductionist expression, founded on thorough analysis, and its consistent and unwavering implementation.